 Through her experiences as president, professor and community partner, Dr. Stelfanie Williams has leveraged the power of collaboration to make Vance-Granville Community College (VGCC) in North Carolina a transformational place for students.

-Williams, VGCC’s sixth president, recently was named by the North Carolina State Board of Community Colleges for her leadership and commitment to the community college mission within the state’s community college system.
+Williams, VGCC’s sixth president, recently was named President of the Year by the North Carolina State Board of Community Colleges for her leadership and commitment to the community college mission within the state’s community college system.
 She is the first leader at VGCC to receive the honor.

 The award “is an honor and reflects the collective contributions of the team at Vance-Granville Community College,” Williams said.
 “My thoughts immediately went to my colleagues at the college who have dedicated themselves to our mission of educating, inspiring and supporting students.”

 Danny Wright, chair of the VGCC Board of Trustees, called the recognition “a well-deserved honor for Dr. Williams” that “reflects positively on the entire Vance-Granville team.”

 “My fellow trustees and I are delighted that the State Board of Community Colleges has recognized Dr. Williams for her visionary leadership.
 Our entire region has been blessed to have Dr. Williams lead Vance-Granville Community College to new heights of excellence.
 She serves our institution, our community and the state of North Carolina with warmth, humility and a passion for student success,” said Wright.

 Williams’ presidency has been filled with new innovations at the college and strong community partnerships due to the implementation of a five-year “Vanguard Vision” plan begun in 2013.
 The plan helped VGCC add seven new curriculum degree programs and increase student support services, student achievement and completion, in addition to creating workforce partnerships for students to have experiential learning.